-- The University's definition and explanation of Academic Integrity is included as Annex I to these procedures.
-It is important that PGRs familiarise themselves with the University's expectations of Academic Integrity. - 2.
-All work submitted for assessment1 is expected to be your own work in accordance with the University regulations on assessment and University expectations of Academic Integrity).
-Where you have worked with others, or where you are presenting other people's work as part of an assessment, you must fully acknowledge this.
-Where you are suspected of submitting work for assessment in breach of University regulations you may be investigated and penalised for academic misconduct. - 3.
+- 3. Where you are suspected of submitting work for assessment (transfer or thesis) in breach of University regulations you may be investigated and penalised for academic misconduct.
+The Procedure applies to all summative assessments.
+Where offences are identified in formative assessments (First Formal Progress Report or Annual Progress Reviews) Schools should provide feedback to PGRs on the University expectations of Academic Integrity and provide support for good study practice - 4.
 Academic Misconduct offences undermine the value of the University's academic awards.
 The penalties for academic misconduct reflect the seriousness of the offences.
-Within the range of penalties, PGRs may find that they receive a penalty which has an impact on their final award from the University, or they may be temporarily suspended or permanently excluded from the University community if found to have committed an academic misconduct offence. - 4.
-The Procedure forms part of the Student Contract between students/ PGRs and the University.
-The Procedure provides a clear statement of academic misconduct offences and a transparent process for investigation and determination of academic misconduct cases. - 5.
+Within the range of penalties, PGRs may find that they receive a penalty which has an impact on their final award from the University, or they may be temporarily suspended or permanently excluded from the University community if found to have committed an academic misconduct offence.

+- 5. The Procedure forms part of the Student Contract between students/ PGRs and the University.
+The Procedure provides a clear statement of academic misconduct offences and a transparent process for investigation and determination of academic misconduct cases. - 6.
 All University academic misconduct case investigations are investigative rather than adversarial.
 Allegations and investigations shall be private to the PGR under investigation, members of the University who are directly concerned with the investigation and consideration of the offence, and the PGR's Head of Parent School.
-Findings of any offence and penalty given will form part of a student record. - 6.
-When an offence is alleged under the Procedure, you are encouraged to seek independent advice and support from LUU Student Advice advice@luu.leeds.ac.uk. - 7.
-The range and details of the penalties are given in Annex 2.
+Findings of any offence and penalty given will form part of a student record. - 7.
+When an offence is alleged under the Procedure, you are encouraged to seek independent advice and support from LUU Student Advice advice@luu.leeds.ac.uk. - 8.
+The range and details of the penalties are outlined later in the document.
 When plagiarism is detected or suspected the University reserves the right to scrutinise and take action in respect of other work submitted by the PGR even if this has already been assessed and the marks published.